Engaged employees are (usually) happier employees

 Put support systems in place and make them easily accessible to all

 While we all long for an office environment where everyone co-exists on a level of close-knit camaraderie, it's still true that many employees simply won’t feel comfortable disclosing health or personal matters to fellow colleagues – especially if they’re new to the team.

-Smaller gestures are also just as important – make sure your team leaders are encouraging their teams to work sensible hours, take full lunch breaks and use their full annual leave.
+Smaller gestures are also just as important – make sure your team leaders are encouraging their teams to work sensible hours, take full lunch breaks and use their full annual leave - sometimes just small nudges can make really big differences.
 These are all rights they're completely entitled to, but often the first things to be sacrificed during particularly busy periods.